yunginnanet/TunBot/README.md

 ## notable functionality

 * uses the magic packet wizardry to actually detect an RDP server on the target
-* does some other stuff including basic HTTP API
+* basic HTTP API on server will allow for multiple tunnels to exist within one program instance
-* works last time i tried it?
+* works last time i tried it? (tested in win10 and debian)
 * doesn't have any secrets in the repo that are in use anywhere